 This is a work permit issued to international students who have mandatory work experience (co-op, internship or practicum) as part of their program of study.
 The co-op work permit allows you to work full-time if necessary during your work experience.

 You only need this permit if your program has a mandatory work component.
 At SAIT, this is typically called a co-op or practicum.
-If you are unsure, please speak with an advisor at the International Centre.
+If you are unsure, please speak with your academic advisor.

 Yes, that is normal.
 The co-op permit should list your post-secondary institution as the employer.